AkiraBrahe/Survivable-Arms/README.md

-# Survivable-Arms
+# Survivable Arms

-Prevents arm mech components from being completely destroyed if you only destroyed the side torso of a mech.
+BattleTech mod that allows 'Mech arm components to survive battle damage when the side torso is destroyed.

-# Installation instructions
+## Installation

+> [!CAUTION]
+> Requires ModTek v3 or higher.
+This is a HarmonyX version of RealityMachina's original [Survivable Arms](https://github.com/RealityMachina/Survivable-Arms) mod.

+1. Download the [latest release](https://github.com/AkiraBrahe/Survivable-Arms/releases/latest) of the mod from the release page.
-Place the mod folder inside the game's mod folder:
+2. Copy the mod folder inside the downloaded ZIP file directly into your `BattleTech\Mods` folder.

-WIN: C:\Users\user_name\MyDocuments\MyGames\BattleTech\mods
-LIN: /home/user_name/MyGames/BattleTech/mods
-OSX: /Users/user_name/MyGames/BattleTech/mods

-If the above folder doesn't exist, you need to start Battletech to have it create the folder.

-If you get a message about needing to overwrite the folder, click yes: either you're updating the mod (in which case you should be replacing it), or you're installing another mod from me, in which case your OS should be smart enough to merge the conflicting folders.